UnhingedNuke/VisualCortexBENN/README.md

 Below is a visual schematic of how VisualCortexBENN processes data:

-• Input→VisualCortexBEN→Embeddings→Classifier→ Predictions / Metrics
+• Input→VisualCortexBENN→Embeddings→Classifier→ Predictions / Metrics
 • Thishelpsusersunderstandthefullpipelineata glance.
 Using GitHub CI
 This repository includes a GitHub Actions workflow that